knetikcloud/knetikcloud-objc-client/docs/JSAPIUsersGroupsApi.md

         completionHandler: (void (^)(NSError* error)) handler;
 ```

-Delete an group member template
+Delete a group member template

-If cascade = 'detach', it will force delete the template even if it's attached to other objects. <br><br><b>Permissions Needed:</b> TEMPLATE_ADMIN
+If cascade = 'detach', it will force delete the template even if it's attached to other objects.<br /><b>Permissions Needed:</b> DELETE

 ### Example
 ```objc